 - Did every participant feel as though they could represent themselves in the game?

-- Did the CCI hierarchy change between the two interfaces?
+- Did the information hierarchy change between the two interfaces?

 - Do CCIs with more affordances rely on previous game knowledge or experience?